Skip to content

 The tricky thing is this is an asynchronous process, where uploading the image kicks off the request, but then we need to keep checking until it’s done in order to use it.

-In order for this to work, you need to have the Cloudinary AI Background Removal add-on installed on your Cloudinary account.
+For this to work, you need to have the Cloudinary AI Background Removal add-on installed on your Cloudinary account.

 Cloudinary AI Background Removal add-on